charlieijk/RunescapeCombatBot/README.md

 ## License

-RunescapeCombatBot is distributed under the [MIT License](LICENSE).
+RunescapeSimulator is distributed under the [MIT License](LICENSE).
 See the license file for details before redistributing or embedding the code.